safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 );
 ```

-The contract signature will look like like this:
+The contract signature will look like this:

 ```
 EthSafeSignature {